 What you should know about Car Rental in Canada

-Canada is the land of driving and big cars, but Canada’s car rental prices will shock you.
+Canada is the land of driving and the land of big cars.
+But Canada’s car rental prices will shock you.
 When you fly into Canada you don’t have many choices.
-A car is often the only way to reach the spectacular destinations for which Canada is famous for.
+A car is often the only way to reach the great destinations for which Canada is famous.

 Other transportation will get you around the cities and from one town to another, but a car is the best way for exploring once you get to remote areas.

 For visiting Canadian cities you’re better off using public transportation, which will be a quicker and cheaper way of getting around.
 City-centre traffic congestions are just as bad in Canada as anywhere else.
 Save the money for car rental until you’re ready to leave the cities.

 Of course, there are other ways to travel across the country, such as trains, buses or joining a guided Canada tour.
 However, train and bus routes are limited and tours are not for everyone.
 Depending on how much time you have available, buying a car instead of renting could be an option.
 But then again, this could be a hassle for some and has to be planned out well.